bkkkk/bkkkk.github.io/_posts/2015-11-10-gtd-concepts-the-inbox.md

 ---
 layout: post
-title: "GTD Concepts Part 1 - The inbox"
+title: "Patterns of GTD Part 1 - The inbox"
 date: "2015-11-10 07:17"
 published: true
 ---

-_This is part 1 of a series looking at interesting GTD concepts that have applications elsewhere and can make your life a little bit more friction free.
+_This is part 1 of a series looking at interesting GTD patterns that have applications elsewhere and can make your life a little bit more friction free.
 Next part is about the idea of segmentation of actions.
 Please enjoy, leave a comment below, and thank you for reading._

 I've been practicing David Allen's getting things done (GTD) philosophy, having achieved a good level of awareness and control over the stuff in my life.
 Over time some interesting patterns have emerged, which can be adapted and used in other situations.
 Let's have a quick look through them and how you can adopt them too.